When is the Beaumont entrance exam?

 Beaumont offers a college-preparatory curriculum that includes advanced courses in International Baccalaureate (IB), Advanced Placement (AP), and Honors.
 Depending on one’s final exam score and the selected college, IB and AP courses can qualify for college credit, particularly upon completion of the IB Diploma.
 Awarding credit is at the discretion of the college/university your daughter attends.

 In addition to possible credit, a Beaumont education adds significant value when students embark on higher education upon graduation.
-Beaumont’s Class of 2021 earned over $15 million in merit scholarships to attend college/university, including a number of full-tuition scholarships.
+Beaumont’s Class of 2023 earned over $12.1 million in merit scholarships to attend college/university, including 5 full-tuition scholarships.
 84% of Beaumont’s alumnae graduate from college/university in four years, beating the national average of 41%, because they are prepared to succeed as collegians.

 Do students wear uniforms?